Storytelling Workshops and Retreats

 Why Create a Strong Family Narrative?

 Did you know, happiness research has proved that children who know their family narrative are happier and more resilient than children who don’t.
 The single most important thing you can do for your family may be the simplest of all: and that’s to develop a strong family narrative.
-I help people do this with my legacy storytelling courses.
+I help people do this with my personal storytelling courses.

 Several years ago, the wife of Marshal Duke, an Emory University researcher, made an interesting observation.
 His wife Sara, a psychologist who works with children with learning disabilities, noticed something about her students.
 The one’s who knew about their families tended to do better when they faced challenges.
 Her husband was intrigued and along with a colleague, Robyn Fivush, they set out to test Sara’s hypothesis.
 The two researchers developed a measure called the “Do You Know Scale?” which asked children to answer 20 questions.